EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 RocksDB writes detailed logs to a file named LOG*.
 These are mostly used for debugging and analyzing a running system.
 This LOG may be configured to roll at a specified periodicity.

 #### Data Compression
-RocksDB supports snappy, zlib, bzip2, lz4 and lz4_hc compression.
+RocksDB supports snappy, zlib, bzip2, lz4, lz4_hc, and zstd compression.
 RocksDB may be configured to support different compression algorithms at different levels of data.
 Typically, `90%` of data in the Lmax level.
 A typical installation might configure ZSTD (or Zlib if not available) for the bottom-most level and LZ4 (or Snappy if it is not available) for other levels.
 See [[Compression]].

-#### Transaction Logs
-RocksDB stores transactions into _logfile_ to protect against system crashes.
-On restart, it re-processes all the transactions that were recorded in the _logfile_.
-The _logfile_ can be configured to be stored in a directory different from the directory where the _sstfile_s are stored.
-This is necessary for those cases in which you might want to store all data files in non-persistent fast storage.
-At the same time, you can ensure no data loss by putting all transaction logs on slower but persistent storage.

 #### Full Backups, Incremental Backups and Replication
-RocksDB has support for full backups and incremental backups.
-RocksDB is an LSM database engine, so, once created, data files are never overwritten, and this makes it easy to extract a list of file-names that correspond to a point-in-time snapshot of the database contents.
-The API `DisableFileDeletions` instructs RocksDB not to delete data files.
-Compactions will continue to occur, but files that are not needed by the database will not be deleted.
-A backup application may then invoke the API `GetLiveFiles`/`GetSortedWalFiles` to retrieve the list of live files in the database and copy them to a backup location.
-Once the backup is complete, the application can invoke `EnableFileDeletions`; the database is now free to reclaim all the files that are not needed any more.
+RocksDB has support for incremental backups. `BackupableDB` makes backing up RocksDB simple.
+You can read more about it here: [How to backup RocksDB?](https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F)

-Incremental Backups and Replication need to be able to find and _tail_ all the recent changes to the database.
+Incremental replication needs to be able to find and _tail_ all the recent changes to the database.
 The API `GetUpdatesSince` allows an application to _tail_ the RocksDB transaction log.
 It can continuously fetch transactions from the RocksDB transaction log and apply them to a remote replica or a remote backup.

 A replication system typically wants to annotate each Put with some arbitrary metadata.
 This metadata may be used to detect loops in the replication pipeline.
 It can also be used to timestamp and sequence transactions.
 For this purpose, RocksDB supports an API called `PutLogData` that an application may use to annotate each Put with metadata.
 This metadata is stored only in the transaction log and is not stored in the data files.
 The metadata inserted via `PutLogData` can be retrieved via the `GetUpdatesSince` API.